Do any of the phrases below resonate with you?

 When you expose a part of yourself you acknowledge the feeling and step outside of your comfort zone.
 And it’s in that space where you start to build confidence.

-In my experience self-esteem and confidence is built by taking action and through achievement – – sett goals for yourself, work on them and achieve them.
+In my experience self-esteem and confidence are built by taking action and through achievement – – set goals for yourself, work on them, and achieve them.